 What do Wild Horses Eat?

 Wild horses survive on a different diet.
-Just as we often see domestic horses grazing the grassy land of their pasture, wild horses do the same.
+Just as we often see domestic horses grazing their pasture’s grassy land, wild horses do the same.

 Wild horses are herbivores and thus eat grasses and seeds and other leafy shrubs.

-The problem is compounded by wild horses being less free than they were previously with the government controlling their roaming as well as their grazing pastures.
+The problem is compounded by wild horses being less free than previously, with the government controlling their roaming and grazing pastures.

 How do Wild Horses Survive Without Shoes?

-They have been used on domestic horses for a variety of reasons, such as to prevent damage carrying heavy loads or for better grip in tough terrain.
+They have been used on domestic horses for various reasons, such as preventing damage carrying heavy loads or for better grip in tough terrain.